-Breakout sessions are usually 30 minutes long, with questions at the end.
-You can expect to have anywhere between 30 – 60 people in attendance.
+Sessions are usually 30 minutes long, with questions at the end.
+You can expect to have anywhere between 50 – 100 people in attendance.

-Submit your presentation idea using our form by March 28 to receive your $50 proposal discount on your ticket.
-This can be applied to all ticket types (i.e. early bird, regular rates, or something else) whether or not you’re selected.
+Anyone who submits a proposal will receive a $50 discount on their conference ticket.
+This can be applied to all ticket types (i.e. early bird, regular rates, in person/virtual) whether or not you’re selected.

-Once all the proposals are in, we’ll email a link to early bird ticket holders and everyone who submitted a proposal so they can vote for their favourites, with the voting results used to help determine the schedule for the conference.
-It’s all very democratic, really.
+Once all the proposals are in, the #PSEWeb community will vote for their favourites, with the voting results used to help determine the schedule for the conference.

 A few pointers for your proposal